-The name install_directory\lib\armlib is used to indicate the ARM C library files that are located in the armlib directory.
+The name install_directory\lib\armlib indicates the ARM C library files that are located in the armlib directory.

-The name install_directory\lib\cpplib is used to indicate the ARM C++ library files that are located in the cpplib directory.
+The name install_directory\lib\cpplib indicates the ARM C++ library files that are located in the cpplib directory.

 - About placing ARM C and C++ library code on page 8-49 - Example of placing code in a root region on page 8-50 - Example of placing ARM C library code on page 8-51.